ArzaniTesting/ArzaniTesting.github.io/README.md

   ## About me

 - Career changer from 20 years in the aviation industry to Software Testing world.
 In my previous roles I was a skilled and hardworking aviation mechanic, but due to the ongoing pandemic my previous employer was forced to lay off all employees.
 While this period was unplanned and unexpected, I put the time to good use by choosing to follow a new career path and further expand my education.
-Although my experience as a software tester is limited, I have shown dedication in this new career by completing numerous online courses and achieving my Certified Tester certificate from the International Software Testing Qualifications Board
+Although my experience as a software tester is limited, I have shown dedication in this new career by completing numerous online courses and achieving my Certified Tester certificate from the International Software Testing Qualifications Board.

 ## Resume
 [LUIS_ARZANI_Resume.pdf](https://github.com/ArzaniTesting/ArzaniTesting.github.io/files/12016723/LUIS_ARZANI_Resume.pdf)

 Work Done